BDLS-bft/experiment-guide/README.md

 Keep the four terminals running, we will continue work in other terminal.

 3. Join the network
-open new terminal window and type this commend to join the Orderers nodes.
+Open a new terminal window and type this command to join the Orderers nodes.
 ```
 ./join_orderers.sh BFT
 ```
 ![image](https://github.com/BDLS-bft/experiment-guide/assets/9446035/89a45eec-f566-4865-b141-93ae03139f16)

-The benchmark test will trigger automaticly, navigate to the Orderers four windows
+The benchmark test will trigger automatically, navigate to the Orderers four windows

 ![image](https://github.com/BDLS-bft/experiment-guide/assets/9446035/3e947eab-2b20-4f2e-b0bc-78ce83c7612f)